JoshDevHub/Coffee-Book/README.md

 #### Notifications
 There is a notification system built with Rails's "concern" module to provide similar functionality across different models.
 Users are notified when someone comments on one of their posts, when someone likes one of their posts or comments, and when someone sends a friend request to or accepts a friend request from the user.

+#### Image Uploads
+Users can upload an avatar image.
+A gravatar associated with the user's email is used for the avatar if the user hasn't uploaded one.
+Users also have the option to attach an image to their posts.
+Image uploads are implemented using rails' ActiveStorage, and in production, Amazon's S3 Service is used for storage.

 #### Responsive Styles
 This app was styled using the Tailwind CSS framework.
 I used mobile-first design principles to develop styles that maintain visual cohesion across different viewport sizes.